Myrmex/macronizer-api/README.md

 Should you need exclusive access to the service, it is recommended to run it on your local machine, using the provided [Docker compose script](docker-compose.yml), or just drop the whole layer 1 and directly consume layer 0 by running a container from the macronizer image (unless you need the additional filtering services of layer 1, which anyway are trivial).

+Additionally, this solution also provides a minimalist CLI tool application, used to stress-test the API and verify its rate limit functionality.

 ⚙️ Quick **Docker** image build: `docker build . -t vedph2020/macronizer-api:0.0.1 -t vedph2020/macronizer-api:latest` (replace with the current version).

 ## Usage